psaikido/hugle.uk/content/prose/thesium/110-industry.md

 as mystical nonsense.
 The Chief Exec proclaimed from his throne "Truth is all.
 Truth is financial."

 From a dark corridor he heard shuffling.
-Stooping and hobbling on a staff, a figure approached from the gloom.
+He turned and saw, stooping and hobbling on a staff, a figure approach from the gloom.
 Aghast, the two prisoners regarded each other.
 The High Neem and the Top Prof were not to be in solitary isolation after all!